 We had just started day 3 of our 4 day trek to Machu Picchu, and I was exhausted.
 I’d slept fairly well considering the cold temperatures and aching limbs, but after breakfast I really didn’t fancy trekking another 14km.
 And when we started again with a steep climb straight away, my heart sank.
 From the day before I knew I was the slowest in the group, so I tried my best to keep up, and pushed as hard as I could to stay with the others.
 But part way up I couldn’t catch my breath.
 I didn’t want to get left behind so forced myself to keep going, but each step was more difficult and I soon had to stop.

 There was no air in my lungs and try as I might I couldn’t seem to fill them with the thin mountain air.
+The altitude and exhaustion was catching up to me.
 I was not having a good day!
 My memory jumped back to the previous afternoon when I lost sight of the guide on a rainy mountain top.
 I began to panic and my eyes welled up.
 I really didn’t want to do this!
 My body was tired, my mind was giving up and my legs refused to move.

 Our guide Yamil caught up with me, and asked if I was ok.
 “Yes” I lied.
 I turned away & gasped feebly, still struggling to breathe properly & trying to hold back my tears at the same time.
 He gave me some words of wisdom about taking things at my own pace, which of course was meant to help, but by now the panic & dread of the trek ahead were too much & I couldn’t stop the tears from rolling down my cheeks.
 “I can’t breathe” I gasped, ashamed & scared in equal measure.